Vaishnavi592/Employee-Salary-Predictor/README.md

 🌐 Deployment
 This app is deployed using Streamlit Cloud.
-To deploy your own version:

-Push your project to GitHub

-Go to streamlit.io/cloud

-Link your GitHub repository

-Set app.py as the main file

-Click Deploy

 🙋‍♀️ Author
-Vaishnavi D.
+Vaishnavi Dahe
 MSc Computer Science Student
 Passionate about Machine Learning and Web Apps
 🌐 LinkedIn (Add your LinkedIn)